rtaormina/waterwatch/docs/load_testing/pt-multiple-001.md

 - `/`

 ## Expected Result
-The application is able to function with a small failure rate under normal workloads
+The application can function with a small failure rate under normal workloads

 ## Actual Result